Looking to boost your rankings and increase traffic?! Then Google Search Console (GSC) is a must-have addition to your SEO arsenal.

 Once schema is added to your site, you can track the status of your structured data using Google Search Console.

-Head over to the “Structured Data” report and check for items with errors within your structured data.
+Head over to the “Enhancements” report and check for items with errors within your structured data.

-Check each error by clicking on the item in the report.
+Check each item by clicking on the item in the report.

 Inspect the URL of the page and the reason for the error.
 To fix structured data errors, you need to analyze each one individually using the Structured Data Testing Tool provided by Google.